Itsshraddha/Project_1/README.md

 # Project_1
-this is my first githup repo
+this is my first githup repositry